MicrosoftDocs/winrt-related/winrt-related-src/schemas/appinstallerschema/element-s4-appinstaller.md

 * [s4:UpdateUri](element-s4-updateuri.md)
 * [s4:UpdateUris](element-s4-updateuris.md)

-These new elements can be used with previous versions of the schema by referencing the namespace `xmlns:s3=http://schemas.microsoft.com/appx/appinstaller/2018`.
+These new elements can be used with previous versions of the schema by referencing the namespace `xmlns:s4=http://schemas.microsoft.com/appx/appinstaller/2021`and adding the prefix `s4` to the **IgnorableNamespaces** attribute.

 ## Element Hierarchy